Professor Ian Ralston

 POSTGRADUATE (TEACHING)

-I co-directed and contributed to the Diploma/MSc in Cultural Resource Management Studies, run jointly with the Department of the History of Art.
-This course, the first MSc offering from the Dept of Archaeology, and taught with substantial assistance from Historic Scotland, English Heritage, RCAHMS etc has been suspended since the early 1990s because of staffing shortages.
-I now contribute to the teaching and dissertation supervision of postgraduates on the unit’s MSc programmes.
+I co-directed (following the appointment of the late Mr Roger Mercer as Secretary of RCAHMS) and contributed to the Diploma/MSc in Cultural Resource Management Studies, run jointly with the Department of the History of Art.
+This course, the first MSc offering from the Dept of Archaeology, and taught with substantial assistance from Historic Scotland, English Heritage, RCAHMS etc was suspended in the early 1990s because of staffing shortages and is no longer calendared.

 POSTGRADUATE (RESEARCH) SUPERVISION: